 When taking into consideration the pricing of a new product, it is important to ensure that any overhead incurred will be recaptured through the selling of the new product.
 Otherwise, there will be no profits or cash flow to keep the business afloat.
 Another consideration is the competition’s price on their product or service.
 If Take Note Paperie were to price its products too high and it had no added benefit compared to the competitors product, the consumer would be more willing to purchase the other product instead of mine and vice versa.
 Charging what the consumer is willing to pay is a reasonable way to gauge where the prices should be.

 As with every other aspect of the marketing mix, there are options in setting the price for a product.
 Some of them are loss leader pricing, penetration pricing, price skimming, and differential pricing.
 An appropriate price strategy for Take Note Paperie will be to keep the prices as low as they can be while still showing that the products have high quality.
 Also, it is always important to price the products offered through this service in order to make a profit in the end.
 Making the prices upscale in appearance, while still remaining competitive is also a key to the pricing strategy.
-The chart in Appendix A shows an example of the price list for some of Take Note’s products.
+The chart in Appendix A (See page 15) shows an example of the price list for some of Take Note’s products.

 PLACE